The stained-glass windows and chandelier in the First Congregation Sons of Israel in St. Augustine.

 Fountain of Youth

 Admission: Normal ticket prices apply.
 Go here to see ticket prices for visitors and St. Johns County residents.
-Outside the ticketed area is a pocket park, free to view, featuring a bronze statue of Pedro Menendez.
+Outside the ticketed area is a pocket park, free to view, with a bronze statue of Pedro Menendez.

 Where: 11 Magnolia Avenue, St. Augustine, Florida 32084